arielkirkwood/melodic-web/docs/1.0/getting-started/theming.md

 }
 {% endhighlight %}

 We also have another function for getting a particular _level_ of color from the `$theme-colors` map.
 Negative level values will lighten the color, while higher levels will darken.
+With a `$theme-color-interval` value less than 10%, you can request a color level of `10` or `-10`; at a value of 10% or higher, those color levels will return `black` and `white` colors respectively.

 {% highlight scss %}
 @function theme-color-level($color-name: "primary", $level: 0) {